nsslib/rdb/README.md

 // App.js your main file for the app.
 // You typically define your routing inside App > Provider

-import { Provider } from "rdb"; // use Provider from rdb, it is tha same provider as Redux. import rdb from "@utils/Statemanager"
+import { rdb, Provider } from "@utils/Statemanager"

 const App = () => {
   return (